 parameters for the desired distributions.
 The ordering of the

-must be 1st ordinal, 2nd continuous
+variables in rho must be 1st ordinal, 2nd continuous

 non-mixture, 3rd components of continuous mixture variables, 4th regular